-low-vibration environments, emotions, and experiences offer energies that are cumulative, and will build to overwhelm. this can be a good thing. but, perhaps it isn’t necessary.
+Low-vibration environments, emotions and experiences produce energies that are cumulative, and will build to overwhelm.
+This can be a good thing.
+But perhaps it isn’t necessary.

-our work situations, our intimate relationships, our family, our neighborhood… everywhere we be can hurt or harm — or invigorate and heal.
+Our work situations, our intimate relationships, our family, our neighborhood… Everywhere we exist can hurt or harm us — or invigorate, replenish and heal.

-remember, it’s all energy, first. we dwell in a quantum field of potentiality that orchestrates and organizes according to our practiced focus and emotions.
+Remember, it’s all energy.
+We dwell in a quantum field of potentiality that orchestrates and organizes according to our practiced focus and emotions.

-many like to bandy around ideas like balance and moderation and such, too. that’s all fine, but whenever i read memes along the lines of “be kinder than you feel” it stirs a necessary (perhaps righteous) rage inside of me.
+Many like to bandy around ideas like balance and moderation and such, too.
+That’s all fine, but whenever I see memes along the lines of “be kinder than you feel” it stirs a necessary (perhaps righteous) rage inside of me.

 Enough with the damn denial, spiritual seekers!
 If you’re hurting, there’s a reason, and it’s OK!
 Dig in.
 Expose its roots.
 Wellness isn’t something we need to try for once the roadblocks are removed.